 All instruments have limitations.
 The ISMI-9 is no exception.
 I believe it is important that potential users of the ISMI-9 know what these limitations are so that they can make informed choices about how to use the ISMI-9.
 These limitations also present researchers with opportunities to conduct and publish new research studies on the psychometric properties of the ISMI-9.
 Feel free to reach out to me if you are interested in conducting such a study with my help.

-- Further examination of the cross-cultural reliability and validity of the ISMI-9 among diverse groups (e.g., race/ethnicity, inpatient) is necessary, given that the samples used by Hammer and Toland (in press) were composed primarily of community-dwelling adults living in the United States who self-identified as having a mental illness—depression, in this case.
+- Further examination of the cross-cultural reliability and validity of the ISMI-9 among diverse groups (e.g., race/ethnicity, inpatient) is necessary, given that the samples used by Hammer and Toland (2017) were composed primarily of community-dwelling adults living in the United States who self-identified as having a mental illness—depression, in this case.
 The majority of the sample was also female, white, and reported minimal to mild internalized stigma.
-Therefore, it is possible that the findings of Hammer and Toland (in press) are unique and only apply to this specific intersectional population.
+Therefore, it is possible that the findings of Hammer and Toland (2017) are unique and only apply to this specific intersectional population.

 - As noted above, investigation of convergent and predictive evidence of validity for the ISMI-9 total score is warranted.